-Hair Growth Formula Gummies are vegan and made with natural colour and flavour agents, so you know they’re good for you.
+Hair Formula Gummies for Women are vegan and made with natural color and flavor agents, so you know they’re good for you.
 And they taste delicious, so it’s easy to remember to take them regularly.
 Consistency is key when it comes to healthy hair growth!

-If gummies aren’t your style, we also offer our extra-strength Hair Growth Formula Tablets.
+If gummies aren’t your style, we also offer our extra-strength Hair Formula Tablets for Women.

 Care For Your Scalp